Patient education: Tips for taking HIV medications (Beyond the Basics)

 ●Get in the habit of taking your medications with an activity you do daily (eg, brushing your teeth).

-●Use a cell phone, pager, watch, computer, personal digital assistant (PDA), or other electronic alarm to help remind you to take medications.
+●Use a cell phone, watch, computer application, or alarm to help remind you to take medications.

 ●If your sleep, work or school schedule, or your responsibilities at home interfere with taking your medication on time, discuss this with your provider.
 Plan ahead for weekends, vacations, and other changes in your routine.